SchwabischesBauernbrot/librewolf/README.md

 ## LibreWolf build instructions

-There currently are two ways to build LibreWolf.
+There are two ways to build LibreWolf.
 You can either use the source tarball or compile directly with this repository.

 ### Building from the Tarball